DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 The very earliest versions of this site were built with completely hand-coded standard HTML/CSS.
 No build step or automation.
 Slightly later it incorporated JavaScript and iframes so that content would be shared across pages rather than hard-coded -- still devoid of any automation.
 As you'd imagine, it didn't take long to reach the limits of what is possible with this approach.

 The limit wasn't entirely a technological one.
 After all, the underlying tech was just web standards, and that allows for all you can think of.
-The limits I hit were my willingness to manually implement and hard-code every single thing without any real ability to automate.
+The limits I hit were my willingness to manually implement and hard-code every single thing.

 Thus, I moved on to using a static site generator.
 Given that I was already a GitHub user and had opted to deploy my site with GitHub Pages, I opted to use [Jekyll](https://jekyllrb.com).
 Jekyll is nice, and its support for Shopify's [Liquid templating language](https://shopify.github.io/liquid) made it wonderfully flexible -- but it wasn't necessarily exactly conducive to my preferred workflow, and dealing with Ruby proved a pain.